Health

 2. (2)We endeavor to identify and evaluate health disorders related to our business activities and promote measures to reduce such risks.
 We also collect and provide information to external sources in order to ensure the sustainable development of occupational health.

-ENEOS Group Health Declaration
+ENEOS Group Health and Productivity Management Declaration

 The ENEOS Group’s mission is to contribute to the development of our communities and help to ensure a vibrant future through creation and innovation in energy, resources and materials.
 Health, safety and environment is one of our five core values in the ENEOS Group Philosophy.